COVID-19 proceedings: Ministerial statements

 The government uses oral statements to announce significant policy developments, provide updates, and respond to events.

 Often the government does not announce that it is going to make an oral statement until the day itself.
-However, under the temporary arrangements agreed on 4 June 2020, the government is required to give the same notice as MPs seeking to ask an urgent question.
+However, under the temporary arrangements, the government is required to give the same notice as MPs seeking to ask an urgent question.

 Notice to speak